 I don’t smoke, but love Zippo lighters.
-They are worth considering as an axillary survival firemaking tool.
+Modify a Zippo lighter as an auxiliary survival fire making tool.

 by Leon Pantenburg

 Like many GIs, my dad came back from World War II with a heavy smoking habit.
 Thankfully, he quit when I was young, but I remember Dad’s worn Zippo.

 It was the same lighter he’d carried as a World War II company commander infantryman in Europe.
 Even though the wheel that made the sparks showed a lot of wear, the Zippo never failed.
 It rode in his pocket everywhere.

 Since boys emulate their fathers, I got a Zippo as soon as I was allowed.
 One of my favorite jobs was lighting bean straw when Dad was plowing.
 The straw would ball up between the frame and plow share, and when it got too big, Dad would kick the wad of straw into a furrow, and I got to light it.
 When I went squirrel hunting after school, I carried my Ruger 10/22, a three-blade Stockman pattern pocket knife and my Zippo.
 All the gear worked just fine.

 The Zippo lighter was first produced in 1933, and I’m guessing the Zippo was the primary fire making method for military people during twentieth century wars.
 Many, if not most, of the service members smoked back then.
 Matches have never been reliable, but a Zippo usually functioned well under extreme circumstances.
 It could run on gasoline, and as long as you had a wick and spare flints, the lighter would function.

 But history doesn’t prove a Zippo should be your primary survival fire starting method.
 My experience is that a Zippo can be wildly erratic.